sofar/how-to-clear/03-mixing.md

 which is the default
 * `--local-rpms` tells mixer to create folders where we can later add our own custom RPM files
-* `--new-swupd` is needed temporarily due to recent changes in the `mixer` cli tool and will be removed soon

 ## builder.conf